hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_synapse.html.markdown

 ## Argument Reference

-The following arguments are supported:
+The following supported arguments are common across all Azure Data Factory Linked Services:

 * `name` - (Required) Specifies the name of the Data Factory Linked Service Synapse.
 Changing this forces a new resource to be created.
 Must be globally unique.
 See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Data Factory Linked Service Synapse.
 Changing this forces a new resource

 * `data_factory_name` - (Required) The Data Factory name in which to associate the Linked Service with.
 Changing this forces a new resource.

-* `connection_string` - (Required) The connection string in which to authenticate with the Synapse.

-* `key_vault_password_reference` - (Optional) A `key_vault_password_reference` block as defined below.
-Use this argument to store Synapse password in an existing Key Vault.
-It needs an existing Data Factory linked service to Key Vault.

 * `description` - (Optional) The description for the Data Factory Linked Service Synapse.